Avena sativa L.

 Plant Family: Poaceae

 A. sativa is a grass with erect stems and long blade-like leaves.
 Its flowers consist of inconspicuous spikelets, each floret containing 3 stamens, and a feathery stigma.
-This floret matures into the oat that is edible, and at the immature stage, exudes a white milky substance (referred to as 'milky oats') and harvested for its medicinal value.
+This floret matures into the oat that is edible, and at the immature stage, exudes a white milky substance (referred to as 'milky oats') and harvested for its beneficial properties.
 The whole plant is referred to as 'oatstraw.'
-2,3 Oat descended from A. sterilis as a cross between wheat and barley, and spread as a weed from the Fertile Crescent to Europe.2 Believed to be domesticated around 3,000 years ago around the Tigris and Euphrates rivers, it eventually spread to the wet and cooler climates in Europe and became a popular cereal grain, claiming its place as a major food staple in the Poaceae family alongside wheat, barley, and rice.1,2 There are several species that are thought to have similar medicinal qualities, particularly A. fatua and A. barbata3
+2,3 Oat descended from A. sterilis as a cross between wheat and barley, and spread as a weed from the Fertile Crescent to Europe.2 Believed to be domesticated around 3,000 years ago around the Tigris and Euphrates rivers, it eventually spread to the wet and cooler climates in Europe and became a popular cereal grain, claiming its place as a major food staple in the Poaceae family alongside wheat, barley, and rice.1,2 There are several species that are thought to have similar qualities, particularly A. fatua and A. barbata3

 Cultivation And Harvesting